Meet The Aquatic Entomology Lab!

 Sally Entrekin

-Sally is an Associate Professor in the Entomology Department at Virginia Tech.
-She served as the Secretary for the society of Freshwater Science for 6 years and is the co-associate editor for the journal of Freshwater Science, Bridges, aimed at comparing and contrasting different topics across the aquatic sciences.
+Sally is also an active member of the Society for Freshwater Science serving as President, Secretary and co-associate editor for the journal of Freshwater Science, Bridges, aimed at comparing and contrasting different topics across the aquatic sciences.
 At Virginia Tech, she teaches Aquatic Entomology and Freshwater Biomonitoring.
 Sally received her B.S. in Biology at Georgia Southwestern State University, an M.S. in Entomology at the University of Georgia and the Jones Ecological Research Center, and a Ph.D. in Biology at the University of Notre Dame.

-Current Graduate Students
+Graduate Students

-Sergio Sabat-Bonilla
+Sergio A. Sabat-Bonilla

 Fall 2021